Daizyasmani/Real-World-Data-Wrangling-Project/README.md

-# 🚀 Real‑World Data Wrangling Project
+# 🚀 SPY‑GDP Data Wrangling Pipeline

 An end‑to‑end wrangling and exploratory analysis of two datasets—daily stock‑market indices and macroeconomic indicators—to uncover how GDP growth drives market volatility.